Download our FREE ebook on GDPR compliance. Download Now

 The Breach Notification Rule

-Smaller breaches that affect fewer than 500 individuals must also be reported through the OCR web portal.
-Breach notifications must be made without undue delay no later than 60 days after the discovery of a breach.
-When patients are notified of the breach, they must be informed what they can do to protect themselves from potential harm, how the organization is investigating the incident and how it will avoid other security incidents in the future.
+Smaller breaches that affect fewer than 500 individuals must also be reported through the OCR’s website.
+Healthcare providers need to use HIPAA compliant methods to communicate breaches to impacted individuals without undue delay; no later than 60 days after the discovery of a breach.
+When patients are notified of the breach, they must be informed what they can do to protect themselves from potential harm, how the organization is investigating the incident, and how it will avoid other security incidents in the future.

 Fines under HIPAA

-Federal fines for noncompliance with HIPAA can be issued by the OCR and state attorneys general and are separated into four tiers, depending on the level of perceived negligence at the time of the HIPAA violation.
-They range from as little as $100 to as much as $1.5 million per year for each violation.
+Federal fines for noncompliance can be issued by the OCR or state attorneys general, and are separated into four tiers depending on the level of perceived negligence at the time of the HIPAA violation.
+Penalties for violations can be severe, especially in cases of willful neglect, and can range from as little as $100 to as much as $1.5 million per year for each violation.

 Frequently Asked Questions